Maedeh-Ghazanfari/Book-Shelf/Hands On Machine Learning with Scikit Learn/Reflections.md

 This is a personal study repo where I take notes as I work through the book.
 My goal is to understand ML concepts better and build a review-friendly reference for myself and others.
 Feel free to follow along, fork, or suggest ideas!

+* Not all the topics here in the book, but there was something in the book that made me search and study new issues!

 🧠 What I’ve learned so far:

 🎯Some Types of Noise in Data